-17I could also allow Ω to depend on other equilibrium variables, like debt or investment.
+&lt;sup>21I could also allow Ω to depend on other equilibrium variables in particular quantities like debt or investment.
 This does not bring additional insight.
+This is because debt and investment are already targeted by the usual instruments of leverage limits and LTV regulations (see below in Section 3).
 The case where biases depend on policy could yield further insight and is left for future research.
+A particularly clear survey of this literature can be found in Barberis (2018).
+While the core of the paper

-18A particularly clear survey of this literature can be found in Barberis (2018).
-While the core of the paper focuses on these two cases, other behavioral models are nested by the Ω -formulation, such as sticky beliefs.
-I present and discuss several cases in Online Appendix F.
+&lt;sup>22A particularly clear survey of this literature can be found in Barberis (2018).
+While the core of the paper focuses on these two cases, other behavioral models are nested by the $\Omega$ -formulation, such as sticky beliefs.
+I present and discuss several cases in Appendix F.

-19Constraints on memory and cognition can make it difficult for agents to work with complicated models, as in Fuster, Hebert, and Laibson (2012), leading agents to excessively use recent data points.
+&lt;sup>23Constraints on memory and cognition can make it difficult for agents to work with complicated models, as in Fuster, Hebert, and Laibson (2012), leading agents to excessively use recent data points.
 Bordalo et al. (2018) link extrapolative beliefs about fundamentals to the representativeness heuristic of Kahneman and Tversky (1972).
 In Rabin and Vayanos (2010), extrapolative beliefs stem from believing in the law of small numbers.